Frequently Asked Questions

 The profile of our most successful student is one who seeks to fulfill the imperative in 1 Cor.
 10:31 and Col. 3:17 which (paraphrased) exhorts the believer to “do all to the glory of God”.
 Moreover, the successful student has a mindset to be challenged (but not overwhelmed) to glorify God through his or her seeking a deeper relationship with Him.
 Ultimately, it is this relationship that remains at the forefront of our successful student’s mind as he or she balances family, work, ministry, and school.
 The successful student delivers excellence in all these areas through maintaining this aforementioned perspective.

 Yes.
-However, CBS does require each scholarship applicant to complete FAFSA and My FA as well as register for classes.
-Since the scholarships are “needs-based” each application is reviewed individually by our scholarship review board to determine eligibility.
+However, CBS requires each scholarship applicant to complete the FAFSA and Aid Application Components on their individual financial aid applications as well as register for classes.
+Since the scholarships are “need-based,” each application is reviewed individually by our scholarship review board to determine eligibility.
+Scholarship applications can be found at Financial Aid – College of Biblical Studies (cbshouston.edu) Scholarships are applied AFTER federal funds.
+Scholarship funds are never refunded to students, so scholarship eligibility may be revoked or limited if a student accepts federal student loans to receive the financial aid refund.

 ask a professor